allmaps/allmaps/packages/transform/README.md

 ### Transform options

-Some options are available to improve transformations, e.g. to transform LineStrings or Polygons by recursively adding midpoints, or to correctly deal with a possible different handedness of source and destination coordinates.
+Some options are available to improve transformations, e.g. to transform lineStrings or polygons by recursively adding midpoints, or to correctly deal with a possible different handedness of source and destination coordinates.

 These options can be specified when using a transformer's method to transform geometries, or earlier upon the creation of the transformer.
 Options specified in a transformer's method override options specified during the transformer's creation, which in term override the options derived from the data format (e.g. setting 'true' when source is GeoJSON), which in term override the default options.